 • Continuous tank leaks

-• Incomplete flush
+• Weak or incomplete flush

 • Increased water bills